barryclark/jekyll-now/_posts/2017-11-02-the-top-seven-podcasts-to-start-listening-to.md

 Quality is my biggest concern with listening to podcasts.
 I don't want to hear bad information (fake news? is that what it's called nowadays?).
 A few of the podcasts I've been listening to are syndications of over-the-air shows or put together by NPR.
 A few of them are more independent, however.

-In no particular order, but grouped by topic, the podcasts I've been listening to are:
+In no particular order, but grouped by topic, the podcasts I've been listening to, along with their summary are:

 ### Financial: